-Kelly Cummins is currently serving as a Policy Advisor to Secretary of Energy Ernest Moniz and working on a variety of national security issues.
+Kelly Oliver Cummins is an associate assistant deputy administrator at National Nuclear Security Administration.
 Previously, Kelly held several positions in NNSA related to nonproliferation, including managing the effort to remove highly enriched uranium and weapons-usable plutonium from countries around the world.
 She is seen here with Senator Nunn and Secretary of Energy Moniz.

 How did Tech and INTA help you get where you are?

 My Tech and INTA professors helped me hone my analytical and critical thinking skills that I needed to launch my federal career in national security.
 Because of INTA’s reputation for providing graduates with both policy and technical skills, the National Nuclear Security Administration (NNSA) recruited for its nonproliferation fellows program at INTA and provided me with my first job opportunity with federal government.
 This first key step in my career was made possible in a large part to the relationship that INTA has established with the NNSA.